Narga/narga-core/README.md

 * Looks good but what if you don't need these features?
 Sure, you can turn them off.

 ###PressTrends###
-Narga WordPress Framework is using the service to track the usage of the framework and help us to improve it.
+NARGA Framework is using the service to track the usage of the framework and help us to improve it.
 Of course, you can always disable it by removing it from functions.php.

 Usage
 =====
-Download Narga WordPress Framework then install it on your local WordPress or real website.
+Download NARGA Framework then install it on your local WordPress or real website.

 This is meant to be a base theme for WordPress custom theme development.
 A knowledge of WordPress theme development practices as well as understanding of HTML, CSS/LESS, jQuery and PHP are required.

 Always get update by clone this repository:

 ``git clone git@github.com:Narga/narga-core.git

 git pull``

 License